-- The initial assessment of the resident should be performed by their doctor by telephone - If COVID-19 is suspected, the doctor will arrange testing - If the clinical condition does not require hospitalisation, the resident should not be transferred from the facility on infection prevention and control grounds - Where there is capacity and it is appropriate to their care needs, a resident with possible or confirmed COVID-19 should be placed in a single room with transmission-based precautions and appropriate use of PPE by staff (Appendix F & Appendix G) - Room doors should be kept closed where possible and safe to do so - When this is not possible, ensure the resident's bed is moved to the furthest safe point in the room to try and achieve a 2m physical distance to the door - Display signage to reduce entry into the room, but confidentiality must be maintained - Take time to explain to the resident the importance of the precautions that are being put in place to manage their care and advise them against leaving their room - Ideally, the resident's single room should have en suite facilities - If an en suite is not available, try to designate a commode or toilet facility for the resident's use
+- The initial assessment of the resident should be performed by their doctor by telephone - If COVID-19 is suspected, the doctor will arrange testing - If the clinical condition does not require hospitalisation, the resident should not be transferred from the facility on infection prevention and control grounds - Where there is capacity and it is appropriate to their care needs, a resident with possible or confirmed COVID-19 should be placed in a single room with transmission-based precautions and appropriate use of PPE by staff (Appendix F & Appendix G) - Room doors should be kept closed where possible and safe to do so - When this is not possible, ensure the resident's bed is moved to the furthest safe point in the room to try and achieve a 2m physical distance to the door - Display signage to reduce entry into the room, but confidentiality must be maintained - Take time to explain to the resident the importance of the precautions that are being put in place to manage their care and advise them against leaving their room

-- In the event of a commode being used, the HCW should exit the resident's room while wearing appropriate PPE, transport the commode directly to the nearest sluice (dirty utility) and remove the PPE in the sluice after placing the contents directly into the bed pan washer or pulp disposal unit.
+- Ideally, the resident's single room should have ensuite facilities - If an ensuite is not available, try to designate a commode or toilet facility for the resident's use - In the event of a commode being used, the HCW should exit the resident's room while wearing appropriate PPE, transport the commode directly to the nearest sluice (dirty utility) and remove the PPE in the sluice after placing the contents directly into the bed pan washer or pulp disposal unit.
 A second person should be available to assist with opening and closing doors to the single room and sluice room.
 If a second person is not available, change gloves and perform hand hygiene and put on a clean pair of disposable gloves - If the resident must use a communal toilet ensure it is cleaned after every use - Listen and respond to any concerns residents may have to ensure support and optimal adherence is achieved during their care - If well enough, a resident may go outside alone if appropriate or accompanied by a staff member maintaining adequate distance from both staff and other residents.
-If the staff member can maintain this distance, they do not need to wear PPE - If the resident passes briefly through a hallway or other unoccupied space to go outside, there is no requirement for any additional cleaning of that area beyond normal good practice - If entry to an occupied shared space is unavoidable, the symptomatic resident should be encouraged to clean their hands and wear a surgical mask (if tolerated) or to cover their mouth and nose with a tissue - Residents with confirmed COVID-19 will require appropriate healthcare and social support, including access to their doctor or GP for medical management and on -site support - A care planning approach that reflects regular monitoring of residents with COVID- 19 infection for daily observations, clinical symptoms and deterioration should be put in place.
-Where appropriate there should be advance planning in place with residents and/advocates reflecting preference for end of life care and / or transfer to hospital in event of deterioration.
-Staffing levels / surge capacity planning should reflect the need for an anticipated increase in care needs during COVID-19 outbreak.
+If the staff member can maintain this distance, they do not need to wear PPE - If the resident passes briefly through a hallway or other unoccupied space to go outside, there is no requirement for any additional cleaning of that area beyond normal good practice - Residents with confirmed COVID-19 will require appropriate healthcare and social support, including access to their doctor or GP for medical management and on -site support - A care planning approach that reflects regular monitoring of residents with COVID- 19 infection for daily observations, clinical symptoms and deterioration should be put in place.
+Where appropriate there should be advance planning in place with residents and/advocates reflecting preferences for end of life care and / or transfer to hospital in event of deterioration.
+Staffing levels / surge capacity planning should reflect the need for an anticipated increase in care needs during COVID-19 outbreak. - Residents with confirmed COVID-19 infection should remain in isolation on Contact and

-- Residents with confirmed COVID-19 infection should remain in isolation on Contact and Droplet precautions until 14 days after the first date of onset of symptoms and they are fever free for the last five days - Staff should be mindful that prolonged isolation may be stressful for some residents and to encourage relatives and other residents where practical to communicate with them regularly via phone or video calls
+Droplet precautions until 14 days after the first date of onset of symptoms and they are fever free for the last five days

+Staff should be mindful that prolonged isolation may be stressful for some residents and to encourage relatives and other residents where practical to communicate with them regularly via phone or video calls and where possible window visits.